deepankar27/Prompt_Organizer/README.md

 print(answer)
 ```

-### This could be helpful 📘
-For now, I run this app from my project to avoid going back and forth with the YAML file.
-All my modifications stay at the project level.
-The idea is, in the near future, to make this integration seamless.

-### How to use it for LLM based application develoment:
+## 🌟 How to use it for LLM based application develoment 🌟:

 <p align="center">
   <img src="assets/Process_step.jpg" width="700" height="500" alt="Flow">
 </p>

 By adhering to the outlined steps, you can adopt a structured and systematic approach.
 Prompt Organizer empowers you to design, meticulously examine, and implement your prompts with assurance.
 This leads to the development of advanced and reliable AI applications.

+## This could be helpful 📘
+For now, I run this app from my project to avoid going back and forth with the YAML file.
+All my modifications stay at the project level.
+The idea is, in the near future, to make this integration seamless.

 ## Future ideas 💡
 1. Setup git integration.